 “My friend who went to LMC told me about his experience being in Puente, and told me to research the Puente program at DVC,” Morales said.
 “In the summer of 2007, I had a counseling appointment and interview with Lupe Dannels and Rita Delgado to enter the Puente program, and discussed my future plans with them.
-I was accepted for the fall 2007 Puente cycle, and so got involved my first semester at DVC.
+I was accepted for the fall 2007 Puente cycle, and so got involved my first term at DVC.

 “The Puente staff and the Puente program have been a blessing, an opportunity, and a group of people who I can call family,” she continued.
 “Being a first-generation college student, I did not know anything in regards to universities, degrees and ways to fund my education.
 The staff at Puente helped me tremendously.
 Rita Delgado and Lupe Dannels were my counselors, and helped me figure out which 4-year university I wanted to transfer to, what long-term and short-term goals I had in mind, and connected me with people to obtain internships, which were usually with former Puente students.

 “The English instructor, Patrick Leong, helped me polish my writing and critical English skills,” she continued.
 “He comes from a communications and media production background and knew how to help me polish my writing in terms of organizing and coming up with ideas to focus on.
 The literature and topics discussed in his Puente English class transferred to the type of ideas in writing and filmmaking I want to pursue, and his English class is where I developed my storytelling.”

 Morales majored in communications, and earned an Associate in Arts degree at DVC before transferring to UC San Diego in the fall of 2010.